 About 80 percent of American homes have a clothes dryer, so the savings opportunity is huge.
-If all clothes dryers sold in the US were ENERGY STAR certified, Americans could save more than $1.5 billion each year in utility costs and prevent greenhouse gas emissions equivalent to more than 2 million vehicles.
-To choose a dryer that saves energy and money while protecting the environment, look for the ENERGY STAR label.
+If all clothes dryers sold in the US were ENERGY STAR certified, Americans could save more than $1.5 billion each year in utility costs and prevent greenhouse gas emissions equivalent to those from more than 2 million vehicles.

 Get the most efficiency from your ENERGY STAR certified dryer by considering the following:

 - Sensor Drying.
 Use sensor drying, not timed drying.
-ENERGY STAR dryer models incorporate advanced moisture sensors to help you reduce your dryer’s energy use.
-This feature ensures that your dryer will automatically shut off when clothes are dry
+Dryers that have earned the ENERGY STAR incorporate advanced moisture sensors to help reduce their energy use by automatically shutting off when clothes are dry.

 - Low heat setting.
 Longer drying cycles on a low heat setting use less energy.
 When you purchase an ENERGY STAR certified clothes dryer, look in the informational materials shipped with the product for which cycle was tested for certification and how the dryer’s other cycles or settings may use more or less energy.